AnyLog-co/documentation/training/Session II (Deployment).md

 ```
 Terminate a docker process:

-In the the docker-compose directory of the node to terminate (Master in the example below):
+In the the **training** directory of the node to terminate (Master in the example below):
 ```
- cd deployments/docker-compose/anylog-master
+ cd deployments/training/anylog-master
 ```
 Do one of the following:
 ```